 To make this scope as easy to use as is humanly possible, Vortex offers this scope with some fantastic additions, one of which is the MAG-Bar.
 The latter allows you to quickly and effortlessly change the magnification.

-There are not many AR 10 optics that can claim to be better than this Vortex Optics Viper, and for good reasons.
-From its large objective lens to its multi-coated optics, this AR 10 optic is an absolute delight to use.
+There are not many AR 10 optics that can claim to be better than this Vortex Optics Viper and for good reasons.
+From its large objective size to its multi-coated optics, this AR 10 optic is an absolute delight to use.

 I am a big fan of trying out new optics.
 So when a friend of mine who once served in Iraq introduced me to his Trijicon VCOG 1-6X24 riflescope, I could not wait to try it out.

-Made entirely in the US, this Trijicon variable scope is quite impressive and has all the functionality and toughness that we have come to expect from Trijicon.
+Made entirely in the US, this Trijicon variable scope is quite impressive and has all the functionality and toughness that I have come to expect from Trijicon.

-Given that this is a scope that has been used extensively by the army, I was curious to find out how its optics performs.
-And true to Trijicon’s standards, the fully multicoated optics on this scope and the 24 mm objective lens have a terrific light transmission.
+Given that this is a scope that has been used extensively by the army, I was curious to find out how its optics perform.
+And true to Trijicon’s standards, the fully multi-coated optics on this scope and the 24 mm objective lens have a terrific light transmission.
 Also, the images appear bright and super crisp.

-The Leupold Mark 4 LR/T 8.5-25X 50 mm scope is designed to help you hit long range targets with precision.
+The Leupold Mark 5HD 3.6-18x44mm Riflescope is designed to help you hit long-range targets with precision.
 But does it really live up to its name?

 Well, I got to test this Leupold AR 10 scope, and I was honestly impressed.

 This Leupold model is not your average AR 308 scope as it weighs 0.90 lbs, almost double the weight of other scopes out there.
 Due to its weight, you will definitely feel the effects of fitting this scope onto your rifle.